 Wallmart: the chain is using 500 bots to automate its system.
 The tasks include answering the doubts of employees and extracting data.
 “A lot of those came from people who are tired of the work,” CIO Clay Johnson said.

-Western Union: CIO David Thompson confirmed that the company uses RPA to rebook recommendations for travel, for specific expense management tasks, and issuing any refunds.
+Western Union: CIO David Thompson confirmed that the company uses RPA to rebook recommendations for travel, for specific expense management tasks, and issue any refunds.

-Coca-Cola: uses these softwares in over 50 of its processes.
-And internal research has showed that this allowed the company to gain 16 hours of work daily.
+Coca-Cola: uses this software in over 50 of its processes.
+And internal research has shown that this allowed the company to gain 16 hours of work daily.

-Zurich Insurance: here, robots deal with boilerplate policies and for the outsourcing.
-Thanks to this, cost reduction in insurance and pension division in the UK was of 50%.
+Zurich Insurance: here, robots deal with boilerplate policies and outsourcing.
+Thanks to this, cost reduction in the insurance and pension division in the UK was 50%.

 As this trend grows, more companies will implement it in their systems.
-And it doesn’t have to be giant robots moving around the work floor, but tiny softwares.
-Softwares made to facilitate the work.
+And it doesn’t have to be giant robots moving around the work floor, but tiny software.
+Software made to facilitate the work.
 And hopefully not lose it.